PLCnext/CppExamples/Examples/CppDataTypeTest/README.md

 ## Start-up instructions

-- If the project is successfully implemented and downloaded, you can follow the data exchange in PLCnext Engineer running in debug mode and/or in the watchwindow.
+- If the project is successfully implemented and downloaded, you can follow the data exchange in PLCnext Engineer running in debug mode and/or in the watchwindow of PLCnext Engineer.
-- If the project did not start successfully, please see the error messages in Output.log file on the PLCnext target; e.g.: /opt/plcnext/logs/Output.log
+- If the project did not start successfully, please see the error messages in Output.log file on the PLCnext target: /opt/plcnext/logs/Output.log

 ## Cpp Source Code